Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 When you register for the course, you should be provided with the books and information needed to prepare for the course.
 This may include a workbook, progress report card and the Alberta Driver's Guide to Operation, Safety and Licensing: Cars & Light Trucks.

 You must attend all classes to qualify to write the knowledge assessment.
 Driver training schools must offer a minimum of 15 hours of classroom instruction.
 The class size will range from 10 to 30 students.
 The duration of classroom sessions will vary: Weekday evenings may be 3 to 4 hours and weekends 8 to 8.5 hours.

-There will be lectures, group work, class discussions, videos and homework.
+- lectures, group work, class discussions, videos and homework

-You will likely have the same instructor for all sessions.
+- most likely have the same instructor for all sessions

-Your classroom and in-vehicle instructor may or may not be the same person.
+- classroom and in-vehicle instructor may or may not be the same person

 In-vehicle training can include:

 - behind-the-wheel, hands-on training

 - discussing the lesson before and after driving